DavidZhang73/DavidZhang73.github.io/content/en/authors/admin/_index.md

     url: https://www.anu.edu.au/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Deep Learning, Computer Vision and Web Development.
+bio: My research interests include Computer Vision, Video Understanding and Web Development.

 # Interests to show in About widget
 interests:
-  - Deep Learning
   - Computer Vision
+  - Video Understanding
   - Web Development

 # Education to show in About widget